 The use of QROPS in Ireland as a vehicle for the transfer of UK pensions for returning Irish expats is becoming increasingly popular.
-In recent times many Irish found their way to English shores in the quest for work, adventure and a chance to make their fortune.
-The era of ‘the celtic tiger’ saw the emigration situation reversed, with Ireland becoming a place of destination.
+In recent times many Irish found their way to English shores in the quest for work, adventure, and a chance to make their fortune.
+The era of ‘the Celtic tiger’ saw the emigration situation reversed, with Ireland becoming a place of destination.
 Irish people came back in their droves given the lure of opportunity and new found prosperity; some with the intention of retiring to pastures green.

 QROPS Ireland: I’m coming home, I’ve done my time!

 A recent survey conducted by Standard Life of more than 1,000 Irish adults, revealed that 15% of respondents were in possession of a UK pension.
-If you are Irish resident, have worked in the UK and built up UK pension benefits over the years, you are now able to bring your pension home and in so doing have more control over your retirement options.
+If you are an Irish resident, have worked in the UK, and built up UK pension benefits over the years, you are now able to bring your pension home and in so doing have more control over your retirement options.

 Make the most of your UK pension when retiring to Ireland

 Recent changes to UK pension legislation mean that returning Irish expatriates can avoid the various restrictions imposed by the UK Government on how their UK pension benefits can be taken on retirement, by transferring their pensions to a Qualifying Recognised Overseas Pension Scheme or QROPS.
 The scheme is an offshore pension vehicle that is designed to accept a transfer from a UK registered pension scheme.
 The scheme offers Irish residents the same benefits as their English counterparts when it comes to the transfer of UK pensions.
 Pensions that can be transferred include personal and occupational pension schemes.

 Who is eligible for a QROPS pension transfer?